OP-DSL/OPS/doc/installation.md

 * `HDF5_ROOT` - Installation directory of HDF5 (to support HDF5 based File I/O) if HDF5 not installed in standard location -->

 ### Using Makefiles

+OPS can also be built using Makefiles located in the ops directory and for Makefiles located at each example application's directory.

 #### Set up environmental variables:

   * `OPS_COMPILER` - compiler to be used (Currently supports Intel, PGI and Cray compilers, but others can be easily incorporated by extending the Makefiles used in step 2 and 3)